neurodata/xbrain/code/celldetect/README.md

 * /xbrain/code/utils
 * /xbrain/code/celldetect

-### Example - find the top ten cells with highest correlation
+### Example - run cell finding algorithm
 To begin, run the script ___script_cellfinder.m___.
 This script will run the main cell finding routine ___OMP_ProbMap.m___ on the test data in the celldetect folder.
 The output includes two variables: (1) _Centroids_, a 10x4 matrix with the position (x,y,z) first 10 detected cells centroids (columns 1-3) and the correlation value between all detected cells and theinput probability map (column 4).
+(2) _Nmap_, a 200x200x100 matrix with all of the detected cells labeled with a unique ID (and the remaining volume labeled w/ zeros).

 To find more cells in the volume, set kmax to a larger number.
 The variable _kmax_ controls the maximum number of iterations of the algorithms (and constrains the maximum number of detected cells).